k-pipe/terraform-module-gke-autopilot/README.md

 # Terraform module for setting up a GKE autopilot cluster

-This terraform module sets up a GKE kubernetes cluster in autopilot mode.
+This terraform module sets up a GKE kubernetes cluster in autopilot mode using the [helm chart for the k-pipe pipeline operator](https://helm.k-pipe.cloud/).

 ## Components